Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial

 The projection is written as

-By Property~\ref{prop:multiOpNumber}, because complete sequential multiplication forces a strict order (each athlete’s finish time determines that it must end before the next athlete starts), the resulting operation set $\operatorname{operation}\mathcal{S}$ contains exactly \emph{one} expression:
+By Property~\ref{prop:multiOpNumber}, $\otimes$ enforces a strict order constraint: the end timestamp of each skier's interval must be less than or equal to the start timestamp of the next skier's interval.
+This constraint ensures that the resulting $\OperationS$ contains exactly one expression:

-This is precisely the operation used in downhill skiing to determine the champion: compare the competition times of all athletes and take the minimum.
+This is precisely the operation used to determine the downhill skiing champion: comparing all skiers' competition times and selecting the minimum.

-Unlike the 100‑meter dash, the competition‑result operation in downhill skiing \emph{depends on the start order}.
+Unlike the 100-meter dash, the result of the $\otimes$ for downhill skiing depends on the start order.
 If the start order changes, e.g., swapping athletes 1 and 2:

-then the result $\operatorname{oie}_{\text{downhill}}'$ of complete sequential multiplication is {not necessarily} permutation equivalent to the original $\operatorname{oie}_{\text{downhill}}$ (by Property~\ref{def:OPs.Multi.Permu}).
+the resulting $\bOIE$ instance $\oie_{\text{downhill}}^{'}$ of $\otimes$ is {not necessarily} permutationally equivalent to the original $\oie_{\text{downhill}}$ (by Property~\ref{pty:OPs.Multi.Permu}).
 Consequently, the projected operation set may also differ (although it still contains only one expression, the order of the operands may change).
-However, because the $\min$ operation satisfies permutation equivalence (exchanging the order of operands does not affect the resulting value), the mathematical result for the champion remains unchanged regardless of the start order.
+However, because the $\odot$ operation satisfies permutational equivalence (exchanging the order of operands does not affect the resulting value), the mathematical result for the champion remains unchanged regardless of the start order. \fi